 We are required by applicable federal and state law to maintain the privacy of student and employee health information.
 In the case of students, this requirement arises from the Family Educational Rights and Privacy Act ("FERPA").
 However, in certain limited circumstances, another federal law also applies to student and employee health information.
 This other federal law is called the Health Insurance Portability and Accountability Act ("HIPAA").
-In those limited circumstances where FERPA does not apply to student health information, HIPAA requires us to provide this Notice describing our privacy practices, our legal duties, and the rights of students and employees concerning their health information.
-This Notice is provided in the student handbook and is distributed to all employees.
-We must follow the privacy practices described in this Notice while it is in effect as those practices relate to the types of student and employee health information protected by HIPAA ("Protected Health Information " or "PHI").
-To the extent it relates to a minor or unemancipated student's health information, this Notice takes effect on the effective date indicated below.
+HIPAA's privacy rule specifically excludes from its coverage those records that are protected by FERPA and, therefore, any health information that is contained in an "education record" maintained by the school district is excluded from HIPAA's definition of "protected health information."
+However, in those limited circumstances where FERPA does not apply to student health information, HIPAA requires us to provide this Notice describing our privacy practices, our legal duties, and the rights of students and employees concerning their health information.
+This Notice is provided to students and their parents/legal guardians by inclusion in this Family Information Guide and is distributed to all employees.
+We must follow the privacy practices described in this Notice while it is in effect as those practices relate to the types of student and employee health information protected by HIPAA ("Protected Health Information" or "PHI").
+To the extent it relates to a minor or unemancipated student's health information, this Notice contemplates that most rights and/or decisions concerning PHI will be exercised and/or made by the student's parent or guardian.
+This Notice takes effect on the effective date indicated below.
 We reserve the right to change our privacy practices and the terms of this Notice at any time, provided such changes are permitted by applicable law.
-We reserve the right to make the changes in our privacy practices and the new terms of our Notice effective for all PHI that we maintain, including PHI we created or received before we made the changes.
+We reserve the right to make the changes in our privacy practices and the new terms of our Notice effective for all PHI that we maintain, including PHI we created or recived before we made the changes.
 Before we make a significant change in our privacy practices, we will change this Notice and make the new Notice available upon request.
 Employees and students may request a copy of our Notice at any time.
 For more information about our privacy practices, or for additional copies of this Notice, please contact us using the information listed at the end of this Notice.